sentientmachin3/gwt-switcher/README.md

 This tool works for my needs to open a new worktree in a new tmux window or in the current one.
 Yes, I have all the repos in one folder.

+**WARNING**: not perfectly working, use at your own risk, will update soon

 ## Usage
 Flags:
 - `-r` changes the repos root folder (default to `$HOME/repos`)